pingcap/docs/tiproxy/tiproxy-configuration.md

 + `ca`: specifies the CA
 + `cert`: specifies the certificate
 + `key`: specifies the private key
 + `auto-certs`: mostly used for tests.
-It generates certificates if no certificate/key is specified.
+It generates certificates if no certificate or key is specified.
 + `skip-ca`: skips verifying certificates using CA on client object or skips server-side verification on server object.
 + `min-tls-version`: sets the minimum TLS version.
 Possible values are `1.0`、`1.1`、`1.2`, and `1.3`.
 The default value is `1.1`, which allows v1.1 or higher TLS versions.
 + `rsa-key-size`: sets the RSA key size when `auto-certs` is enabled.